 - Elastic Adhesive Bandage (EAB)

-To purchase physiotherapy products to assist with shoulder strapping click on one of the above links or visit the PhysioAdvisor Shop.
+To purchase physiotherapy products to assist with shoulder strapping click on one of the above or below links or visit the PhysioAdvisor Shop.

 Find a physiotherapist in your local area who can help with shoulder taping.